VaclavDedik/jboss-seam/examples/metawidget/booking/readme.txt

 ===============================

 This example demonstrates the use of Seam in a Java EE 5 environment.
 Transaction and persistence context management is handled by the EJB container.
-Forms are generated dynamically at runtime using Metawidget.

-The source files in this example are just the overrides needed to utilize metawidget.
-Before the example is built, these overrides are merged with the original booking source code in a staging directory.
-This step is performed by following command:

-  ant stage

-The stage command is automatically called on any Ant build, so you can simply run:

-  ant explode

 This example runs on JBoss AS as an EAR or Tomcat with JBoss Embedded as a WAR.

- example.name=booking
+A majority of source files in this project comes from non-metawidget Booking example in the distribution.
+Metawidget source files are placed under src/metawidget subdirectories in booking-ejb and booking-web submodules.

+To deploy the example to JBossAS, follow these steps:

+* In the example root directory run:

+    mvn clean package

+* Set JBOSS_HOME environment property.

+* In the booking-ear directory run:

+    mvn jboss:hard-deploy

+* Open this URL in a web browser: http://localhost:8080/seam-metawidget-booking

+To deploy the example to Tomcat with Embedded JBoss, follow these steps:

+* In the example root directory run:

+    mvn clean package -Ptomcat

+* Deploy the resulting war from booking-web/target directory to Tomcat manually.

+* Open this URL in a web browser: http://localhost:8080/jboss-seam-metawidget-booking

-To deploy this application to a cluster, first follow the steps 1-9 clustering-howto.txt in the root folder of the Seam distribution.
-Then execute the following command:
+To deploy the example to a cluster, follow these steps:

+* First follow the steps 1-9 clustering-howto.txt in the root folder of the Seam distribution.
- ant farm

-This command will deploy the archive to the farm directory of the "all" JBoss AS domain.
-To undeploy, run the following command:

- ant unfarm

-HTTP session replication is enabled by default.
-You can disable it with the following commandline switch:

- -Dsession.replication=false

-You can also toggle Seam's ManagedEntityInterceptor for any deployment with the following commandline switch:

- -Ddistributable=false

-Access the application at http://localhost:8080/seam-metawidget-booking

-For further Metawidget documentation see http://metawidget.org/documentation.html.
+* In the example root directory run:

+    mvn clean package -Pcluster

+* Deploy the resulting ear from booking-ear/target directory to $JBOSS_HOME/server/all/farm manually along with a datasource (booking-ear/src/main/resources/jboss-seam-booking-ds.xml)